-Eligible individuals will have until 5 April 2025 to apply for FP 2016 and IP 2016.
-Those applying for FP 2016 after 15 March 2023 will lose this protection if further pension contributions are made.
+Eligible individuals will have until 5 April 2025 to apply for Fixed Protection (FP) 2016 and Individual Protection (IP) 2016.
+Those applying for FP 2016 after 15 March 2023 will lose this protection if further contributions are made.
 Individuals with protected tax-free cash rights under Enhanced Protection will have their LSA limited to what could have been paid out on 5 April 2023.
 Those with Enhanced Protection will have their LSDBA set to the value of their pension as at 5 April 2024.
-Due to the wording of the current legislation, individuals will not be able to carry over the benefit of Enhanced Protection if they transfer to a new provider.
-Until the amending legislation is effective, members with Enhanced Protection may wish to delay transferring to a new provider.

 Those with Primary Protection will have their LSDBA set to £1.8m increased by the Primary Protection factor.
 If they have registered tax-free cash rights, their LSA will be set to their uncrystallised A-Day rights, increased by the Primary Protection factor.

-Due to an error in the legislation, individuals with Primary Protection or Enhanced Protection with protected lump sum rights of more than £375,000 are currently prevented from accessing an amount greater than £375,000 as a tax-free lump sum.
-They may need to delay taking their lump sum entitlement until the legislation is amended.

 Those with FP or IP will have their LSDBA set to their protected LTA, and their LSA will be 25% of their protected LTA.